ACM40960/project-SidBagwe98/README.md

 ## Packages Required

+For the purpose of the project you would need a number of packages within python.
+You can use the pip command in Anaconda prompt to install the following packages.

+Next, we open the Jupyter notebook to begin the implementation.
+First, we import the installed packages using the following commands.

 ## Dataset

-For the purpose of the model we use the following dataset which was taken from kaggle.
+To begin implementing our model, we first need the data which will be used to train the model.
+Here, we use the following dataset which was taken from kaggle.

 Link: https://www.kaggle.com/datasets/prashant268/chest-xray-covid19-pneumonia